 Alex Russell creates generative art and pattern design.
 Hello!

 Alex is a creative coder, making ApeiroPattern: unique, original generative art and prints.
 Endlich Nach Zahn, the latest ApeiroPattern collection, is coming very soon.
 He is also a pattern designer, creating printed textiles, wallpaper, fashion graphics and all other sorts of surface pattern.
 The second edition of his book “The Fundamentals of Printed Textiles Design” has just been published.

-The first collection of unique, original ApeiroPattern art, A Scheme Not Of This World, is now available to buy.
+The first collection of unique, original ApeiroPattern art prints, A Scheme Not Of This World, is now available to buy.
 Three are featured below, plus a development image from new collection Endlich Nach Zahn, which will be available very soon.
 Read about it here.